vikashpani/scrap/README.md

+Institutional – Outpatient claims account for the majority of provider activity, representing 70.5% of all claim submissions.
+This indicates a strong emphasis on outpatient care across the provider network, likely driven by cost efficiency, accessibility, and broader coverage models.

+ denial and payment rates are approximately 57.1% denied and 42.9% paid for Institutional Inpatient, 19.4% denied and 80.6% paid for Institutional Outpatient, and 22.8% denied and 77.2% paid for Professional services.

 Diagnosis code B20 (HIV disease) consistently ranks as the top diagnosis for patients aged 19 and above, with the highest concentration seen in the 36–59 age group